oplS16projects/Sports-Stats-David-and-Connor/README.md

 ## Schedule

 Sunday April 10: Establish most important statistics to pull from website, weight, etc. First draft of forumla.
+[DONE]

 Wednesday April 13: Have code to pull stats from website.
+[DONE]

-Friday April 15: Have those stats organized into a data structure
+Friday April 15: Have those stats organized into a data structure [DONE]

 Monday April 18: Apply those stats to the forumla.
-The formula may need revising at this point
+The formula may need revising at this point [DONE]

 Wednesday April 20: Have all files need to pull from for GUI (team logos, etc.)